 love, hate, bigotry, acceptance, tyranny, democracy, freedom, power, happiness, curiosity, peace, maturity, deceit, trust, integrity, culture, patience, rage, calm, anticipation, education, stupidity, safety, evil, progress, shopping, and virtue

 My family went to the zoo on Monday.
 We saw a mob of people waiting to see a pride of lions.
-At noon, a marching band appeared on Main Street.
+At noon, a marching band led a parade on the main street.
 Lunch was unpleasant because there was a swarm of flying insects around us.
 After that, we saw a tribe of baboons and some crazy monkeys.